graphql/graphql-spec/spec/Section 5 -- Validation.md

 Input objects must not contain more than one field of the same name, otherwise an ambiguity would exist which includes an ignored portion of syntax.

-For example the following query will not pass validation.
+For example the following document will not pass validation.

 ```graphql counter-example
 {